ponylang/ponylang-website/content/blog/last-week-in-pony-082122.md

 Unfortunately, there are some things that are beyond our control like running out of memory or tomfoolery using the C-FFI… but in the main, if you crash - we want to know.

-How does Pony acheieve this?
+How does Pony achieve this?

 * Applying strong type guarantees.
 * Implementing concurrent, per-actor garbage collection.